ToniWonKanobi/theoveranalyzed.net/posts/2015/2/24/creating-a-true-index-page-in-squarespace.md.md

 @@ Description=Here's how I hacked Squarespace to have a true Index page
 @@ Tags=hacking Squarespace, blogging, TheOverAnalyzed

-## Contents

-[[TOC]]

-# Introduction

 I thought I should do a quick post outlining how I crafted my [Index](http://www.theoveranalyzed.net/index) page.
 My main motivation for doing this was to have an easy-to-type URL slug that contained permalinks to all of my content.[^mc] True, [/archive](http://www.theoveranalyzed.net/archive) [^old] contains the same information as an index page.
-But when I am looking for a permalink to my content, it is much faster to navigate to an [/index][/index] page and `Command + F` to query a string of words that might fit the title.
+But when I am looking for a permalink to my content, it is much faster to navigate to an `/index/` page and `Command + F` to query a string of words that might fit the title.

+<h2>Contents</h2>

+[[TOC]]

+# Dealing With Content Management Systems

 As you may or may not know, Squarespace does *not* offer a truly unlimited-length index page.
 Some templates do include an [Index page,](http://help.squarespace.com/guides/using-the-index-page)[^in] which is sort of like the [Summary block](http://answers.squarespace.com/questions/30592/summary-block), but neither of those act as true indices.

-Moreover, if you have [Linked](http://www.theoveranalyzed.net/archive?tag=linked)-style posts, the native Index page and Summary blocks present the *external URL* as the post title -- not the post's *permalink.*

-Proper support of Daring Fireball style [linked](http://daringfireball.net/linked/) content came [late](http://help.squarespace.com/guides/linking-a-post-title-to-external-content) for Squarespace, maybe as late as Squarespace 6.
+Moreover, if you have [Linked](http://www.theoveranalyzed.net/archive?tag=linked)-style posts, the native Index page and Summary blocks present the *external URL* as the post title -- not the post's *permalink.* Proper support of Daring Fireball style [linked](http://daringfireball.net/linked/) content came [late](http://help.squarespace.com/guides/linking-a-post-title-to-external-content) for Squarespace, maybe as late as Squarespace 6.
 Thing is: I don't think it ever made it off of the back burner.

-# Dealing With Content Management Systems

 There seem to be quite a few things that haven't -- and probably won't -- make it off of the back burner.

 Having used this content management system (CMS) for over a year, it is painfully apparent to me that having managed content comes with its good and its bad.
 The good is obvious: I don't have to stress about my site.
 I never worry about server maintenance or anything of that nature.
 And I have complete control of the content that I publish.